What is a ukulele then?

 People have cottoned on to the fact that it’s easy, fun, social and portable.
 We do wish they’d stop using them in so many advertisements, though!

-If you’re on an absolute beginners course, you are welcome to join a different night on the week you can’t attend your usual course.
-With the courses, it depends whether there is another course running on a different night.
-If not, you can either catch up before/after your class, or you’re welcome to try to book a private catch up lesson with your tutor (if they are available – no promises!)
+If you’re on an absolute beginners course (subject to availability and if there is space) you are welcome to join a different night on the week you can’t attend your usual course.
+With the courses, it depends on whether there is another course running on a different night.
+If not, you can either catch up before/after your class, or you’re welcome to try to book a private catch up lesson with your tutor (if they are available – you’ll need to check this!)